Chords

 The root note (R) is represented by a red (or orange) circle.
 This note gives the name to the chord.

-95 percent of the chord shapes shown in the lessons below are movable.
+Most of the chord shapes shown in the lessons below are movable.
 Meaning that you can play them anywhere on the guitar neck while keeping the same position.
-The root will determine the tonality of the chord.
+The root will determine the key of the chord.

 For example, by playing this shape with the root note at the seventh fret you get a B7.
 The root note at the tenth fret the you obtain a D7.